What is Colon Cancer?

 How Does Colon Cancer Start?

 - Adenomatous polyps (adenomas): These are polyps that have the potential to turn into cancer and are often referred to as pre-cancerous polyps.
+The 3 types of adenomas are tubular, villous and tubulovillous.

 - If a polyp larger than 1 centimeter is found

 - If dysplasia is seen in the polyp after it’s removed.
 Dysplasia is another pre-cancerous condition.
-It means there’s an area in a polyp or lining of the colon where the cells look abnormal but haven’t become cancer.
+It means there’s an area in a polyp or lining of the colon where the cells look abnormal, but haven’t become cancer.

 How Does Colon Cancer Spread?